stoplightio/spectral/docs/guides/4b-extends.md

 This provides a new description, but anything can be changed.

-If you're just looking to change the severity of the rule, there is a handy shortcut.
+If you're just looking to change the severity of the rule, there's a handy shortcut.

 ## Change Rule Severity